MonkeManX/monkemanx.github.io/content/articles/Metaethical_position.md

 ---

 {{< info "Info" >}}
-I've updated this article on the 13.01.2025 and added a new section where I address some updated belives.
+The last time I updated this article was on 05.02.2025.
+Some of the content I no longer fully agree with, but the last section on **[My Metaethical Position](#my-metaethical-position)** is still accurate.
 {{< /info >}}

 In a [recent post](https://monkemanx.github.io/articles/what_is_morality/), I discussed metaethics: what it is, the various contemporary metaethical positions that exist today, and how one can categorize them.
 For a short recap, metaethics is a branch of philosophy that grapples with the question *What is morality?* — i.e., the ontology, or the study of the essence, of morality.
 Metaethics is distinct from ethics, which addresses the question *What ought one to do?* or *What is the most moral action one can take?* Metaethics, on the other hand, seeks to understand what morality is made of.